gyorilab/emmaa/doc/dashboard/models_page.rst

 Further down, all tests applied to the model are shown.
-Similarly to new applied tests, this table also contains green and red marks indicating the test status and linking to detailed test page.
+Similarly to new applied tests, this table also contains green and red marks indicating the test status, linking to detailed test results page.

 .. figure:: ../_static/images/all_test_results.png
   :align: center